Lou Limmer

-Louis Limmer (March 10, 1925 – April 1, 2007) was a Major League Baseball player in 1951 and 1954 for the Philadelphia Athletics.
+Louis Limmer (March 10, 1925 – April 1, 2007) was an American Major League Baseball player in 1951 and 1954 for the Philadelphia Athletics.

 Limmer was born in the Bronx, New York, and was Jewish.
 He graduated from Manhattan High School of Aviation in 1943.
 Upon graduation, he joined the Army Air Corps, where he served until 1946.

 Limmer played first base.
 He played in the Major Leagues for the Philadelphia Athletics in 1951 and 1954 and played and additional 11 years in the minors.
 He was in the top five for home runs seven times during his minor league career.